tinganho/connect-modrewrite/README.md

 ```

 # Configurations
-In the example above, `modRewrite` take as an `Array` of rewrite rules as an argument.
+In the example above, `rewrite` take as an `Array` of rewrite rules as an argument.
 Each rewrite rule is a string with the syntax:
 `MATCHING_PATHS REPLACE_WITH [FLAGS]`.
 `MATCHING_PATHS` should be defined using a regex string.
 And that string is passed as an argument to the javascript `RegExp Object` for matching of paths. `REPLACE_WITH` is the replacement string for matching paths.
 Flags is optional and is defined using hard brackets.
 We currently only support the last flag `[L]`.
-Please give suggestions to more flags that makes sense for `grunt-contrib-connect-modrewrite`.
+Please give suggestions to more flags that makes sense for `connect-rewrite`.
 Keep in mind that `grunt-contrib-connect` is meant to be a simple static server.

 ## Flags
 ### Last [L]